Croydon, Cambridgeshire: Religious sites

 Croydon's church was established by the late 12th century and was dedicated to All Saints by at least 1520.
 It stands on a slope above the village street and has had problems with subsidence; it is constructed of brick and field stones in the Perpendicular style.
 In 1561 it was described as ampla et ornata and said to be in decay; Sir John Cage made efforts to improve it in the 1620s and Sir George Downing, 1st Baronet, rebuilt the chancel in brick and established a family vault, where he was subsequently buried.
-(Downing Street in London is named after him.)
+He founded Downing College, Cambridge, and Downing Street in London is named after him.
 There are some pictures and a description of the Grade II* church at the Cambridgeshire Churches website.

 Another church was built at Clopton in the late 12th century on a terrace; it was reconsecrated in 1352 and measured around 40 ft by 20 ft.
 It was in poor repair by 1561 and was turned over to agricultural use before 1660 and was demolished, with even the foundations removed.